profwacko/Amihan-1.0/README.md

 npm install
 ```

-Then
+Then run init script
 ```
 ./init.sh
 ```

+You must then enter facebook account details for the bot account.
+No account credentials are saved in the files.

 ##Commands

 Chat Command Format

-[COMMANDS] or [CARD NAME]
+['card name'] or [COMMANDS]

-Amihan returns netrunnerdb links for CARD NAME
+Amihan returns netrunnerdb links for 'card name'.

-Other COMMANDS:
+COMMANDS:

-help - show list of commands
++ help - show list of commands

-rand - random card
++ rand - random card

-flavor - random flavor text
++ flavor - random flavor text

-flip - flips a coin
++ flip - flips a coin

-psi - 'play' a PSI Game
++ psi - 'play' a PSI Game